sozu-proxy/sozu/doc/debugging_strategies.md

 ### accept queue filling up

-if `sozu.accept_queue.count` is increasing, that means the accept queue is filling up because sozu is under heavy load (in a healthy load, this queue is almost always empty). `sozu.accept_queue.wait_time` should increase as well.
+if `sozu.accept_queue.connections` is increasing, that means the accept queue is filling up because sozu is under heavy load (in a healthy load, this queue is almost always empty). `sozu.accept_queue.wait_time` should increase as well.
 If `sozu.accept_queue.timeout` is higher than zero, sozu cannot accept sessions fast enough and is rejecting traffic.